crash7/lambda-nextjs-serverless-plugin/README.md

 ## Credits

-- Uses [`serverless-http`](https://www.npmjs.com/package/serverless-http) for the heavy lifting of converting the API Gateway to a Next.js req/res object (and the opposite).
+- Uses a forked version of [`serverless-http`](https://www.npmjs.com/package/serverless-http) for the heavy lifting of converting the API Gateway to a Next.js req/res object (and the opposite).